Students and Alumni

 Suzanne Gold ’10 (History of Art and Writing Seminars): After extending a summer 2010 internship at the Glenstone Foundation, Suzanne was hired in May 2011 as visitor services coordinator and archive assistant.
 She also works as a member of the curatorial team.
 Glenstone is a private collection of modern and contemporary art in Potomac, MD, just outside of Washington, D.C.
 Suzanne gained much applied museum experience while a student at Hopkins, where she worked on curatorial projects out of the Henry Sonneborn Collection of Judaica and at Evergreen Museum & Library.

-Kimberly Skerritt ’10 (Political Science): Kimberly spent her senior year working as an intern at the Smithsonian’s National Postal Museum in Washington, D.C., and was hired in the fall of 2010 as the museum’s mobile learning project assistant.
-In this position, which is part of a larger initiative sponsored by the Pearson Foundation, Kim helps plan and provide workshops for teens and teachers to promote mobile learning throughout Smithsonian museums.
+Kimberly (Skerritt) Harrell ’10 (Political Science): Kimberly spent her senior year working as an intern at the Smithsonian’s National Postal Museum in Washington, D.C., and was hired in the fall of 2010 as the museum’s mobile learning project assistant.
+In this position, which is part of a larger initiative sponsored by the Pearson Foundation, Kim helped plan and provide workshops for teens and teachers to promote mobile learning throughout Smithsonian museums.
+After four years in this position, Kimberly transitioned to Volunteer and Intern Coordinator for the Postal Museum.

 Joan Tkacs ’10 (History of Art): Joan earned an MA in art history from the University of Georgia, Athens.
 Her work for a 2009 course in Museums and Society is featured in the “Art on the Move” page of the Walters Art Museum website.